COROS vs. Garmin: I Wore Both for 3 Years

 Reasons to Choose Garmin

-The primary difference between Garmin and COROS is that COROS is more focused on training performance than lifestyle features.
+The primary difference between Garmin and COROS is that Garmin has more everyday fitness and lifestyle features, while COROS is more focused on performance metrics.

-Nearly all the current generation Garmins have Incident Detection and Livetrack.
+Nearly all current generation Garmins have Incident Detection and LiveTrack.
 For both, you must be connected to your phone for them to work.
 Incident Detection will alert your emergency contacts if it detects an accident during running, biking, or walking/hiking.
-LiveTrack allows you to share your location in real time.
-You could use a third-party phone app to replace LiveTrack, but you’ll be hard-pressed to find a replacement for Incident Detection.
+LiveTrack allows you to share your location in real time, and your loved ones can send motivational messages as well.

 More Overall Health & Fitness Tracking